SOCRadar® Cyber Intelligence Inc. | What are the Different Types of Attacks in Cybersecurity?

 5- Zero-day exploit

-When cybercriminals get aware of a vulnerability in a widely used software program, they target consumers and businesses that utilize the software to exploit it until a patch becomes available.
+When cybercriminals become aware of a vulnerability in a widely used software program, they target consumers and businesses that utilize the software to exploit it until a patch becomes available.
 This situation is referred to as a “zero-day exploit.”

 6- SQL Injection